The Magical Snæfellsnes Peninsula in West-Iceland - Part IV- Mt. Kirkjufell & Grundarfjörður and much more

-This is part IV in my series of travel-blogs on the magical Snæfellsnes peninsula, in which I show you the most interesting places on the peninsula in chronological order.
-There is so much to see and do here that I have had to add 5 travel-blogs with several side-blogs.
+This is part IV in my series of travel-blogs about the magical Snæfellsnes peninsula, in which I show you the most interesting places on the peninsula in chronological order.
+There is so much to see and do here, that I have had to add 5 travel-blogs with several side-blogs.

 I hope that this travel-blog style guide will prove helpful in introducing my favourite peninsula in Iceland to you and that you will be able to enjoy it better when you visit it yourself.
 If you want to start travelling with me from the beginning then you can do so by reading the Magical Snæfellsnes Peninsula part I, then the Magical Snæfellsnes Peninsula part II and finally the Magical Snæfellsnes Peninsula part III.